korzewarrior/dcms/README.md

+# Discord Content Management System
-# Discord-Backend Static Web System
+## a Discord-Backend Static Web System

 **Welcome to the beginning of something wild.**
 This project is a radical rethink of what a “backend” actually is — no servers, no databases, no APIs in the traditional sense.
 Instead, we use [Discord](https://discord.com/) as our backend, and a [static site hosted on GitHub Pages](https://pages.github.com/) as the frontend.
 That’s it.